Medical Malpractice Lawyer Philadelphia PA

 - Anastasia error

-The aforementioned list is not exhaustive.
+The aforementioned list is not exhaustive, and they include only a portion of the possible scenarios that can result in medical malpractice.
 If you believe you are the victim of a medical error or negligence, a medical malpractice lawyer in Philadelphia, PA can review your case and let you know your legal options.

 What You May Recover